eLearning: Revolutionizing Education In The Digital Age

 3. Benefits of eLearning:

 a.
-Flexibility and Convenience: Learners can access courses and study materials anytime and anywhere, providing the flexibility to balance learning with other commitments.
+Flexibility and Convenience: Learners can access courses and study materials anytime and anywhere, allowing them to balance learning with other commitments.

 b.
 Self-Paced Learning: Students can progress at their own pace, allowing for personalized learning experiences.